szarbotek/Treeki/README.md

 # Treeki
-Console display of simple structure as tree
+Simle class for display console tree model of object.
+For example class with class as atributes